icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

      make clean

    #.
-Connect the SOMANET COM etherCAT mopdule to your computer using the EtherCAT cable provided in the kit.
+Connect the SOMANET COM etherCAT module to your computer using the EtherCAT cable provided in the kit.
    #.
 Open a terminal and enter the following command to run the EtherCAT driver::

       sudo /etc/init.d/ethercat start